-SRCD's 2023 Biennial Meeting is being chaired by Program Co-Chairs Gigi Luk (McGill University) and Rashmita Mistry (University of California, Los Angeles) in collaboration with the Program Committee.
-Empirical, theoretical, historical, methodological, policy, application, and translational submissions from investigators around the globe in all disciplines related to the field of child development are welcomed.
+SRCD's 2025 Biennial Meeting (#SRCD25) and are planning in collaboration with the Program Committee.
+We welcome empirical, theoretical, historical, methodological, policy, application, and translational submissions from investigators around the globe in all disciplines related to the field of child development.
 The Society encourages submissions from researchers at all career stages, including graduate and undergraduate students.

-The information below explains the 2023 submission types and submission procedures.
+The information below explains the 2025 submission types and submission procedures.
 We ask that you review carefully and adhere to the submission requirements to ensure the smooth operation of the submission, review, and decision notification process.
 Thank you!

-Submission Deadline: Thursday, September 8, 2022, 11:59 pm EST
+Submission Deadline: Thursday, September 26, 2024, 11:59 pm EST

-Submissions Open: Early July 2022
+Submissions Open: Early July 2024